 The British Business Group in the UAE today represents over 1,600 businesses based in the country that are encouraged by an annual trade between both countries exceeding Dh45bn, with ambitious plans to increase it to Dh70bn by 2015.

-Many of the UAE’s leaders were educated in British academies, schools and universities, including the UAE’s Prime Minister and Ruler of Dubai, Abu Dhabi’s Crown Prince, as well as the ruler of Sharjah, who established a centre for Gulf studies in Exeter University, his alma mater.
+Many of the UAE’s leaders were educated in British academies, as well as the best schools in london and their universities.
+This included the UAE’s Prime Minister and Ruler of Dubai, Abu Dhabi’s Crown Prince, as well as the ruler of Sharjah, who established a centre for Gulf studies in Exeter University, his alma mater.
 Recently, a number of leading British institutions such as the London Business School, Repton School and Cass Business School have set up permanent campuses in the UAE while the number of Emirati students in Britain today is estimated to be around 2,800.

 British nationals have for decades contributed to setting up successful UAE ventures, including Emirates Airlines.
 This company in turn inked a historic deal to sponsor the Arsenal stadium for Dh662 million in 2004, making it the world’s largest sponsorship agreement.
 The countries’ sports relations were further elevated with Sheikh Mansour Bin Zayed’s acquisition of Manchester City FC in August 2008.